Christine McGuinness: Early life and career

 McGuinness was born in Blackpool on 20 March 1988 and suffered sexual abuse at the hands of a family member, while her father was a heroin addict.
 She began her career as a "beauty queen", entered various pageants and was named Miss Liverpool in 2007.
 Alongside her husband, McGuinness appeared on Who Wants to Be a Millionaire? and All Star Mr & Mrs in 2012.
 From 2018 to 2020, she appeared as a cast member on The Real Housewives of Cheshire.
 McGuinness has since appeared on a number of television shows including Loose Women, Steph's Packed Lunch, Hey Tracey!, This Morning and Good Morning Britain.
 In November 2021, she released her autobiography A Beautiful Nightmare: My Story.
 In December 2021, she appeared on Strictly The Real Full Monty and in 2022 she was a contestant on the sports television competition The Games.
-In 2022, McGuinness started a podcast with her husband, Table Talk with Paddy and Christine McGuinness.
+In 2022, McGuinness started a podcast with her then-husband, Table Talk with Paddy and Christine McGuinness.